entropyxyz/programs/core/README.md

 # ec-core

-This includes all types and interfaces to be used when using `constraints` related packages.
+This includes core types and interfaces for supporting arbitrary constraints on all signature requests, and architectures for transaction requests.